mezod/awesome-indie/README.md

 - **[IndieHackers](https://www.indiehackers.com/businesses)**

-  Podcast where [Courtland Allen](https://twitter.com/csallen?lang=ca) interviews some of the most succesful indiehackers featured on the site.
+  Podcast where [Courtland Allen](https://twitter.com/csallen?lang=ca) interviews some of the most successful indiehackers featured on the site.
 Started in early 2017 already has 12 episodes with great content and very carefully crafted related notes and links.

 - **[The SaaS Bootstrapper](http://thesaasbootstrapper.com/)**